buildstar-online/gcp-tf-starter/README.md

 # New GCP project template

-Creates the basic resources needed for a new GCP terraform project.
-Clone this repo and follow allong.
+Creates all the basic resources needed for a new GCP terraform project + a Virtual Machine or Kubernetes Cluster.
+Clone this repo and follow allong to get quickly bootsrap your own GCP project.

-Creates:

-- A GCP Project
-- Identity Group
-- State Bucket
-- Service Account
-- IAM permissions
-- KMS Key
-- Virtual Machine or Kubernetes Cluster

 ## Modules in-use

 - [modules-gcp-tf-base](https://github.com/cloudymax/modules-gcp-tf-base)
 - [modules-gcp-tf-vm](https://github.com/cloudymax/modules-gcp-tf-vm)
 - [modules-gcp-tf-gke](https://github.com/cloudymax/modules-gcp-tf-gke)

+## Infracost

+Infracost shows cloud cost estimates for Terraform.
+It lets engineers see a cost breakdown and understand costs before making changes, either in the terminal, VS Code or pull requests.
+To get started using Infracost with Github Actions, take a look here: https://github.com/infracost/actions

 ## Setting-up via the gCloud CLI